nova-model/nova-tutorial/episodes/07-Advanced-Visualizations.md

             return layout
 ```

-We'll also need to stub out each of the classes we'll build so that the application can be run after each step.
+We\'ll also need to stub out each of the classes we\'ll build so that the application can be run after each step.

 **3. `PlotlyView` (`src/nova_tutorial/views/plotly.py`):**